umair986/sczc_1/docs/v1/orders.md

 ## Authentication
 Authentication is required to access this endpoint.
 The API user should provide an `x-api-key` header and a `client-id` header in the request.
 The values for these headers should be obtained from the API provider.

-## Parameters
+## Query Parameters
-The endpoint accepts a single parameter:
+The following query parameters are available:

 - `order_id`: the ID of the order to retrieve.
 This should be an integer.
 If not provided, all orders will be returned.
 - `status`: the status of the order to retrieve.
 Options are: `pending`, `processing`, `on-hold`, `completed`, `cancelled`, `refunded`, `failed`.
 If not provided, all orders will be returned.